RegiSci/.github/profile/README.md

-# RegiSci — Registry of Scientific Instances
+# RegiSci: Registry of Scientific Instances

 **A structured, type-safe, open registry for scientific data provenance, reproducibility, and interoperability**